devxcholera/freecodecampgoa-students/Students.md

 Come back and update this in 2019 :)

 [1][Saheel Wagh] [-vanilla JS, Node, Express, Golang, Blockchain Programming, Devops] [-I beleive learning the mentioned tech in detail and building projects will help me get hired in the 2nd half of 2019-]
-[5] [Devansh Cholera][C, Solidworks, Matlab][I believe in becoming my full self through education and learning.
+[5] [Devansh Cholera][C, Solidworks, Matlab][I believe to becoming my full self through education and learning.
 Every new concept I learn opens up a new part of my mind]